main banner

 How sad is the parting without a farewell

-A letter sent to his sister in 2006 was replied to by his nephew, the late Judge M Farmer from Wales.
+A letter sent to Pryce's sister in 2006 was replied to by his nephew, the late Judge M Farmer from Wales.
 He was aware of the crash and told of a local man from Wexford who wrote to Sgt Owen's family.
-Sadly, his nephew has since passed away before any further information could be exchanged.
-His niece very kindly provided a scan of his wartime portrait which is found below.
-His sister kept the photo as a treasured memorial to her lost brother.
+Sadly, his nephew passed away before any further information could be exchanged.
+Pryce's grand-niece however very kindly provided a scan of his wartime portrait which is found here.
+His sister Sarah kept the photo as a treasured memorial to her lost brother.

 Pryce had moved to London for work prior to his enlisting the RAF.
 A local Wexford man, Michael Power, wrote to the Owen family on June 24th, 1945 to say: His plane crashed into a field beside my house.
 I was the first on the spot.
 I saw immediately that the boys were past all human aid so that nothing could be done but just let the plane keep on burning, the bodies were all thrown from the plane by the shock of the crash and were not burned.